 - A left renal mass extends down the left ureter and there is obstruction to the distal right ureter secondary to a prostatic mass.

 0 images remaining

-Approximately 5cm x 5cm hypodense mass in the right atrium has extension into the right ventricle consistent with tumour thrombus.
-Hypodensities within the left lower lobar pulmonary artery likely also represents tumour thrombus.
+Approximately 5cm x 5cm hypodense mass in the right atrium has extension into the right ventricle consistent with tumor thrombus.
+Hypodensities within the left lower lobar pulmonary artery likely also represents tumor thrombus.